 New York Federal Misprision of a Felony Lawyer

-The crime of Misprision of a Felony, in violation of 18 U.S.C. § 4, occurs when an individual is aware that another has committed a felony offense and both fails to notify the authorities of its occurrence and affirmatively takes steps to aid in its concealment.
+The crime of Misprision of a Felony, in violation of 18 U.S.C. § 4, occurs when an individual is aware that another has committed a felony offense and both parties fail to notify the authorities of its occurrence and affirmatively takes steps to aid in its concealment.
 As the United States Supreme Court has recognized, the crime originates from the English common law’s recognition of one’s “duty to raise the hue and cry and report felonies to the authorities,” and has further described the offense as “the concealment of a felony which a man knows, but never assented to [become] either principal or accessory.”
 Branzburg v.
 Hayes, 408 U.S. 665, 696 (1972).

-First, they must show that the principal committed and completed the alleged felony; 2) the defendant had full knowledge of that fact; 3) the defendant failed to notify the authorities; and 4) the defendant took steps to conceal the crime.
+First, they must show that the principal committed and completed the alleged felony and that the defendant had full knowledge of that fact.
+Additionally, the defendant failed to notify the authorities and took steps to conceal the crime.
 United States v.
 Cefalu, 85 F.3d 964, 969 (2d Cir.
 1996) citing United States v.
 Ciambrone, 750 F.2d 1416, 1417 (9th Cir.
 1984); United States v.
 Baez, 732 F.2d 780, 782 (10th Cir.
 1984).

 It is extremely rare for misprision of a felony offenses to be prosecuted at the state level, primarily because most states use different terms when referring to similar behavior.
 For instance, in the state of New York, a person accused of helping a felon avoid arrest might be charged with being an “accessory after the fact.”
 Accordingly, federal misprision of a felony charges generally only apply when the felony in question was a violation of federal law that fell within the jurisdiction of federal law enforcement authorities.

 What Actions May Constitute Misprision of a Felony?